IP-Benchmarks/MachineLearningRegressionBenchmark/README.md

 # MachineLearningRegressionBenchmark

-The benchmark of regression algorithms using an agent with learning capabilities on a non linear function with noise .
+This repository holds benchmark for regression algorithms using an agent with learning capabilities on a non linear function affected by noise.

 # Introduction

-This application is developed using python 3+.
+This application is developed using python 3.7+.
 To be able to run it you need to install the packages from [requirements.txt](https://github.com/IulianOctavianPreda/MachineLearningRegressionBenchmark/blob/master/requirements.txt).
 You can install them using:

 `$ pip install -r requirements.txt`